kikaitachi/hands-free-chess-clock/README.md

 * `stop the game` - will stop the clock.
 * `continue game` - will resume clock.
 * `shutdown` - will halt computer running the clock.
 Handy when you don't have keyboard or remote terminal for a safe shutdown. /etc/sudoers file must be [modified accordingly](https://askubuntu.com/questions/168879/shutdown-from-terminal-without-entering-password).
+* `please tell best move` - will use external chess engine to evaluate current position and will tell what it thinks the best move is.

 ## Future work